mostjs/sample/README.md

 `@most/sample` is deprecated.
 Only critical bug fixes will be released.

-Its functionality is currently available in [@most/core](https://mostcore.readthedocs.io/en/latest/api.html#sample), and will also be available in most 2.0, when it's released.
+Its functionality is currently available in [@most/core](https://mostcore.readthedocs.io/en/latest/api.html#sample), and will also be available in most 2.0.

 # @most/sample